Learning to Purification for Unsupervised Person Re-identification: Method

-where $\lambda_{2}$ is the balancing factor to balance the importance between global and local features.
-Then the cluster feature representations stored in the memory dictionary sets can be updated in the following way:
+where $\lambda_{2}$ is the balancing factor, which is the same as in Eq. \eqref{eq7}.
+Then the cluster feature representations stored in the memory dictionary sets are updated similar with the teacher model in the following way:

-where $m$ is the momentum updating factor. $k$ is the index of the cluster query belongs to, the cluster index is the same in these three branches as they share the same pseudo label set.
+where $m$ is the momentum updating factor. $k$ is the index of the cluster query belongs to, which is the same in these three branches as they share the same pseudo label set.
+The details of the training procedure of the student model are described in Sec. \ref{student-training}.
 Note that the pseudo label generation process and training process are conducted iteratively until the model converges.
 In the test phase, we only adopt the global feature branch for computation efficiency.

 \IncMargin{1em}

 \DecMargin{1em}